cms-opendata-workshop/workshop-lesson-jetmet/_episodes/03-corrections.md

 databases for 2012 data and simulation ([reference instructions](http://opendata.cern.ch/docs/cms-guide-for-condition-database)):

 >## Link database files
 >You might have done this in the pre-exercises!
-But if not, do it now:
+But if not, do it now.
+You will also need CVMFS mounted in your VM or docker container, which is
+>covered in the pre-exercises.
 >~~~
 >$ ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT53_V21A_AN6_FULL FT53_V21A_AN6
 >$ ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT53_V21A_AN6_FULL.db FT53_V21A_AN6_FULL.db